 First, be consistent in your messaging and your quality.
-Know exactly what your message is, and exactly who your target audience is.
+Know exactly what your message is and exactly who your target audience is.
 Be sure your product is high-quality and reliable.
-People are emotional buyers, but they don’t want to be lured in with clever marketing and a shiny web site on the front end, only to be disappointed on the back end with a shoddy product.
-Once you know what your message is and who you’re going after, be consistent in your brand guidelines and themes.
+People are emotional buyers, but they don’t want to be lured in with clever marketing and a shiny website on the front end only to be disappointed on the back end with a shoddy product.
+Once you know your message and who you’re going after, be consistent in your brand guidelines and themes.
 Test different concepts rigorously, pick something that resonates, and stick to it.

-Second, be transparent and honest in what you’re promising and what you can deliver.
+Second, be transparent and honest about what you’re promising and can deliver.
 Build a content strategy that performs effectively across multiple platforms.
 The first interaction many customers have with you will be on your website.
-Make sure your content is compelling, relevant and honest.
+Make sure your content is compelling, relevant, and honest.
 Cite credible sources, even if they aren’t directly related to your industry.
-A study by the Content Marketing Institute shows that most decision makers don’t have a preference about where the information comes from, as long as it’s credible.
-Google’s “E-A-T” algorithm, which evaluates the characteristics of high-quality content, looks for content that displays a high level of expertise, authoritativeness and trustworthiness (E-A-T).
+A study by the Content Marketing Institute shows that most decision makers don’t have a preference about where the information comes from as long as it’s credible.
+Google’s “E-A-T” algorithm, which evaluates the characteristics of high-quality content, looks for content that displays a high level of expertise, authoritativeness, and trustworthiness (E-A-T).

 Be Something They Want To Believe In

 Fourth, make customers believe in your value for long-term loyalty.
-If you do a good job in being consistent in your message and quality, being honest about what you’re offering, and communicating with your customers, you will make believers out of even the most skeptical client.
+Do a good job of being consistent in your message and quality, being honest about what you’re offering, and communicating with your customers.
+You will make believers out of even the most skeptical client.
 Once you establish this trust in your brand, you’ll have the freedom and insight to develop future products and services that resonate with your customers.
 If you can establish yourself as the go-to company in your particular niche, then you’ll be on your way to being the next Coca-Cola in no time.
-(Just think carefully before you introduce new Coke.)
+(Just think carefully before you introduce the new Coke.)

-If you would like some help crafting your brand story so you can build loyalty among your customer base, just reach out any time.
+If you need some help crafting your brand story to build loyalty among your customer base, just reach out any time.
 We’re here to help.